ddvlanck/ddvlanck/README.md

 ### Hi there!
 My name is Dwight Van Lancker 👋

-In 2019, I graduated as an Information Technology Engineer (ITE) as the University of Ghent, located in Belgium.
-I immediatly start working, as an information architect at the government agency 'Digitaal Vlaanderen'.
-At Digitaal Vlaanderen, I'm part of the team called Open Standards for Linked Organizations (OSLO), mainly focussing on creating (open) data standards and implementing them in datasets!
+In 2019, I graduated as an Information Technology Engineer (ITE) at the University of Ghent, located in Belgium.
+I immediately started working as an information architect at the government agency 'Digitaal Vlaanderen'.
+At Digitaal Vlaanderen, I'm part of the team called Open Standards for Linked Organizations (OSLO), mainly focussing on creating (open) data standards, implementing them in datasets and developing cool tools!

 Today, I am still working there :smiley:!